 The MNG hosts student-run installations, group shows and exhibitions.

 Meet the MNG

 This unique gallery is modeled after a not-for-profit gallery, and encourages conceptual freedom and diversity.
-Run by the AUArts Students' Association (AUArts SA), the MNG provides emerging artists and designers with an opportunity to develop experience in curation, arts administration, jurors, and exhibitors.
-The three MNG locations, two at AUArts and one downtown, make unique exhibitions and displays possible.
+Run by the AUArts Students' Association (AUArts SA), the MNG provides emerging artists and designers with an opportunity to develop experience in curation, arts administration, jurors and exhibitors.